lizmeyer772/WI-Children-Rural-Healthcare-Access/README.md

 •	Affordability: Many insurance plans do not cover mental health services, and rural residents are more likely than urban residents to be uninsured.

 This project aims to identify rural Wisconsin counties most in need of additional support by analyzing county-level data related to these three main barriers impacting rural children’s access to mental healthcare.
 By pinpointing counties with a higher prevalence of these obstacles and examining the relationships between them, we can uncover new insights that will inform evidence-based interventions and recommendations.
-In addition to county-level data from Wisconsin, national survey data was be utilized to identify specific predictors related to the receipt of needed mental healthcare.
+In addition to county-level data from Wisconsin, national survey data was utilized to identify specific predictors related to the receipt of needed mental healthcare.

 Source: [https://www.ruralhealthinfo.org/toolkits/mental-health/1/barriers]